 What gets measured gets managed.
 The most successful businesses will benchmark their HR team’s processes to identify waste or duplicated efforts, split responsibilities among HR and stakeholder roles, and gather 360 feedback (including customers) to identify bottlenecks and improve service delivery quality.

 HR technology can be a large investment, but few HR leaders monitor the efficiency or effectiveness of their existing (sometimes disparate) systems, or identify further areas which may benefit from automation and streamlining.
-Time should be taken to ensure systems are being used effectively by users, to identify any underutilised systems, and pinpoint where resources might be utilised more effectively elsewhere.
+Enhance system usage, identify underutilized systems, and reallocate resources.

 Underpinning all of the above points is quantitative data.
 With a solid grasp of metrics and analytics, HR professionals can better prioritise and allocate resources wherever they are most needed.
 Just as critically, “knowing the numbers” can help to build an airtight business case that will withstand even the most stringent probing.
 See ELMO’s business case template for further tips and information.